jonas-schievink/my3status/README.md

 # Extension

 You can easily write custom modules for `my3status`.
-The existing modules should serve as a good reference point, `my3volume.lua` even demonstrates the use of click events from i3bar.
+The existing modules should serve as a good reference point, `volume.lua` even demonstrates the use of click events from i3bar.

-The `my3util` module provides utility functions that should be used by my3status modules.
-See other modules for usage hints or `my3util.lua` for some documentation.
+The `util` module provides utility functions that should be used by my3status modules.
+See other modules for usage hints or `util.lua` for some documentation.